fedepaol/hugoblog/content/posts/xdp-ate-my-packets-and-how-I-debugged-it.md

 So things were smooth, I was able to ping, the routes were in place, and I was ready to try the full workflow, using netcat on the client to reach the endpoint via the virtual IP.

-I spun up nc on both sides, tried to send a string, and... nothing.
+I then ran netcat on both sides, tried to send a string, and… nothing.
 Which was kind of expected.
 After all, the program messes up with the raw packets, dealing with a lot of offset and low level fields.

 The chance of getting it right in first instance were pretty low, so I took my old `tcpdump` friend out of my pocket and started debugging.

 ### The gateway was routing the syn packet to katran